Best Alternatives to Page Designer for Airtable in 2026

 • ActiveMerge: Supports Word, PowerPoint, and Google Docs templates with bulk generation and a built-in API.
 Worth looking at if you need email campaigns alongside document generation.

-• PDF.co: An API-focused solution for developers that offers maximum flexibility but requires technical knowledge to implement.
+• PDF.co: API-focused solution for developers needing maximum flexibility.

-• Zapier + Google Docs: A DIY approach that requires more setup but uses tools you may already be paying for.
+• Zapier + Google Docs: DIY approach using tools you may already pay for.

 What about replacing Airtable itself?